Sævik

-Sævik or Sævig is a small village in the municipality of Namsos in Trøndelag county, Norway.
+Sævik is a small village in Namsos Municipality in Trøndelag county, Norway.
 The village was the site of the old Sævik Church until the mid-1800s.
 The village is located about half-way between the villages of Klinga and Spillum, along the Norwegian County Road 17.
 The town of Namsos lies about 5 km to the north, on the other side of the river Namsen.

 History

 Sævik had a church and was for many years the seat of a sub-parish (sokn).
-In the 16th century, Sævig was recorded as a part of Fosnes prestegjeld (parish).
-From 1820, it was part of the prestegjeld of Overhalla (not the same as Overhalla municipality).
+In the 16th century, Sævig (using the old spelling) was recorded as a part of Fosnes prestegjeld (parish).
+From 1820, it was part of the prestegjeld of Overhalla (not quite the same as the present-day Overhalla Municipality).
 There were churches in Sævik, Vemundvik (from 1844), and in Namsos (from 1859).

 In 1859, Namsos became a parish of its own.
 The parish of Sævik was split in 1859, so that the northern part (Vemundvik) remained with Overhalla, and Sævik became a parish of its own.

-In 1866, a new church was built in the village of Klinga, about 2.7 km south of Sævik and the old church was torn down.
-In May 1885, the parish changed its name from Sævig to Klingen since that's where the church was then located.
+In 1866, a new church was built in the village of Klinga, about 2.7 km south of Sævik and the old church in Sævik was torn down.
+In May 1885, the parish changed its name from Sævig to Klingen since that's where the church was presently located.